amunategui/amunategui.github.io/_posts/2014-09-29-ggmap-example.md

 ![plot of chunk unnamed-chunk-10](../img/posts/MappingTheUSWithGGMAP/unnamed-chunk-10.png)
 <BR>
-And there you have it, the median household income from 2006 to 2010 mapped onto a Google Map representation of the US in just a few lines of code!
+And there you have it, the median household income from 2006 to 2010 mapped onto a Google Map of the US in just a few lines of code!
 You can play around with the alpha setting to increase or decrease the transparency of the census data on the map.

 [Full source](https://github.com/amunategui/Mapping-The-US-With-GGMAP/blob/master/ggmap-example.R):